+- · Lead: Te Manatū Waka

-Support HUD, MfE, Waka Kotahi, Kāinga Ora, MBIE
+- Support: HUD, MfE, Waka Kotahi, Kāinga Ora, MBIE

+- Key stakeholders: Local government

-- Mid 2023: Identification and prioritisation of knowledge gaps will be completed as part of the Decarbonising Transport Research Strategy (refer to Initiative 4.2, page x). - 2022-23: Review completed of existing assessment tools and methodologies to inform whether any new tools might be needed for informing central and local government.
+- Mid 2023: Identification and prioritisation of knowledge gaps will be completed as part of the Decarbonising Transport Research Strategy (refer to Initiative 4.2, page 113). - 2022-23: Review completed of existing assessment tools and methodologies to inform whether any new tools might be needed for informing central and local government.
 The need and timing for developing new tools and methodologies will depend on the outcomes of the review.

-Initiative 1.1.3: Assess spatial plans to understand emissions implications and key risks and opportunities for reducing emissions.
+Assess spatial plans to understand emissions implications and key risks and opportunities for reducing emissions.